saada/XMetaL/README.md

 * No tooling required
 * No dependencies
 * No JSX, while still keeping markup easy to write
-* Works with any XML markup, not just HTML
+* Can work with any XML markup, not just HTML
+* Server-side rendering just works

 ### HTML helper
 HTML is probably the most popular XML-based language.